SiegBoss/PIC_Servomotor_Matrix_Keyboard/README.md

 ## Connection diagram
 - A PNG image is included showing the connection diagram between the components
 - The simulation carried out in Proteus was also added

-## Functioning
-We have the Matrix Keyboard in which we can put any value between 0 to 180 and the Servomotor will take those degrees

 -------------------------------